 Book Here: Rajasthan Cab Packages

 Sheetla Mata Fair

-Sheetla Mata Fair is another spectacular festival celebrated in Jaipur.
+Sheetla Mata Fair is another spectacular festival celebrated in Jaipur, among the prominent places to visit near Udaipur.
 This spectacular fair is held in March / April every year at Seel-ki-Doongri village that is 35 km away from Jaipur.
 The fair is held to appease the local deity, Sheetla Mata, whose temple is located on top of a small hill in the village.
 It is said that the rage of the deity caused an epidemic that nearly wiped out the town a long time ago.
 So to please her and calm her down, devotees pray before the deity and make several offerings as per the customs.
 During this event, villagers set up a bazaar where they sell a variety of items like clothes, shoes, foodstuff, agricultural implements, utensils, and many more.
 Also, some music and dance performances are arranged by some tribal communities at the fair.